blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 The **Eligible Privacy Scope**, is a set of [Privacy Scope Triples](#privacy-scope-triples), that is the INTERSECTION of:
 - set of [Privacy Scope Triples](#privacy-scope-triples) in the **Intended Privacy Scope**,
-- AND the set of [Privacy Scope Triples](#privacy-scope-triples) for which at least one of the following statements is true:
+- AND the set of [Privacy Scope Triples](#privacy-scope-triples) for which all of the following statements is true:
-    - They are associated with `CONSENT` legal base, and there is an active Consent such that the [Privacy Scope Triple](#privacy-scope-triples) is contained in the Privacy Scope of that Consent
-    - They are associated with `CONTRACT` legal base, and there is an active relationship (`contract-id` in *Active Contracts*) with the Data Subject in question for which no `RELATIONSHIP-END` event has been registered
-    - They are associated with `LEGITIMATE-INTEREST` legal base, and
+    - They are associated with at lest one *Active Legal Base*)
-        - IF the Data Subject made any `OBJECT` Demand, they are not part of Privacy Scope of any such Demand
+    - They are not not part of Privacy Scope of any `OBJECT` or `RESTRICT` Demand made by the Data Subject
-        - IF the Data Subject made any `RESTRICT` Demand, they are a part of the intersection of Privacy Scopes of all such Demands
-    - They are associated with `NECESSARY` legal base

 The Privacy Compilers can be configured to evaluate Eligible Privacy Scopes in the context of particular regulations.
 In this case, Privacy Compilers maintain a list of [Privacy Scope Triples](#privacy-scope-triples) prohibited by that regulation and they exclude them from the Eligible Privacy Scope.